SachaCardonna/SachaCardonna.github.io/_pages/more.md

 <summary><strong>Scientific integrity</strong></summary>
 As a PhD student just beginning my career, I don’t have all the answers, but one thing I care deeply about is the integrity of the work I contribute to.

 From the very start of my thesis, my advisors have emphasized the importance of rigorous, meaningful, and honest research.
-I try to uphold that standard by asking myself, with each things I tries, whether what I'm doing really brings something new.
+I try to uphold that standard by asking myself whether what I'm doing really brings something new.

 I’m well aware that the pressure to publish is real, but I don’t want to fall into the habit of producing papers just to build up a list.
 I'd rather take my time, collaborate thoughtfully, and produce results I can stand by, even if that means fewer publications for now.